-Option 3 - carry forward against future trading profits
+Option 2 - carry forward against future trading profits

-Where you cannot relieve the loss under options 1 and 2 above (or option 4 below), you can carry the loss forward and set it against future profits of the same trade.
-You may prefer this option if carrying
+Where you cannot relieve the loss under options 1 (or option 3 below), you can carry the loss forward and set it against future profits of the same trade.
+You may prefer this option if carrying the loss back would result in the loss of your personal allowance.